beonnetwork/geospace/README.md

 # Geospace

-Initial smart contracts for buy and transfer geospaces
+Initial smart contracts for buying and transfering geospaces